flatironinstitute/sciware/35_IntroToHPC/main.md

   - WiFi -- 1ms -- \~0.1-1 Gbit/s -- network
   - Ethernet -- 0.1ms -- \~1-40 Gbit/s -- network
   - Infiniband -- 0.001ms -- \~100-800 Gbit/s -- fabric

+### Which statement is false?
+- A. Latency is the time between sending and receiving messages
+- B. Bandwidth is the rate at which messages can be sent
+- C. Infiniband fabric has relatively 'high' latency and 'low' bandwidth

 ### Compute nodes